liviucotfas/ase-web-and-cloud-applications-security/1 - HelloWorld++.md

   > The output from the current application is just the string Hello World.
 In order to return an HTML response to a browser request, we need a **View**.

-8. Remove the views in the `Views/Home` folder.
+8. Remove all the files in the `Views/Home` folder.

 9. Change the `HomeController` as follows: